-As this Fifth Annual Report shows there was overall compliance in 2010 by television, radio, cinema, outdoor contractors, newspapers and magazines with the obligations set down in the Codes.
+As this Sixth Annual Report shows there was overall compliance in 2011 by television, radio, cinema, outdoor advertisers and newspapers and magazines with the obligations set down in the Codes.

 In that context, I would like to thank the television stations, the radio stations, the cinema contractors, the Outdoor Media Association and the print media for their cooperation with the monitoring process and their prompt response to our requests for information.